Fontana dei Quattro Fiumi: Design

 Bernini's design was selected in competition.
 The circumstances of his victory are described as follows in Filippo Baldinucci's The life of Cavaliere Bernini (1682):

 Public fountains in Rome served multiple purposes: first, they were highly needed sources of water for neighbors in the centuries prior to home plumbing.
 Second, they were monuments to the papal patrons.
 Earlier Bernini fountains had been the Fountain of the Triton in Piazza Barberini, the Fountain of the Moor in the southern end of Piazza Navona erected during the Barberini papacy, and the Neptune and Triton for Villa Peretti Montalto, whose statuary now resides at Victoria and Albert Museum in London.

 Each has animals and plants that further carry forth identification, and each carries a certain number of allegories and metaphors with it.
 The Ganges carries a long oar, representing the river's navigability.
 The Nile's head is draped with a loose piece of cloth, meaning that no one at that time knew exactly where the Nile's source was.
 The Danube touches the Pope's personal coat of arms, since it is the large river closest to Rome.
 And the Río de la Plata is sitting on a pile of coins, a symbol of the riches America could offer to Europe (the word plata means "silver" in Spanish).
 Also, the Río de la Plata looks scared by a snake, showing rich men's fear that their money could be stolen.
 Each is a river god, semi-prostrate, in awe of the central tower, epitomized by the slender Egyptian obelisk, symbolizing Papal power surmounted by the Pamphili symbol (dove).
 In addition, the fountain is a theater in the round, a spectacle of action, that can be strolled around.
 Water flows and splashes from a jagged and pierced mountainous disorder of travertine marble.
-A legend, common with tour-guides, is that Bernini positioned the cowering Rio de la Plata River as if the sculpture was fearing the facade of the church of Sant'Agnese by his rival Borromini; in reality, the fountain was completed several years before Borromini began work on the church.
+A legend, common with tour-guides, is that Bernini covered the head of the Nile as if the sculpture couldn't bear to look at the facade of the church of Sant'Agnese by his rival Borromini; in reality, the fountain was completed several years before Borromini began work on the church.